 In addition to the various exhibits the MLK library holds the John Steinbeck Center, an institution that honors the late author from the city of Salinas.
 The center exhibited several women who are recognized by the center, including civil rights icon Ruby Bridges.
 Stienbeck had written a book, “Travels with Charley” which was about Ruby Bridges integrating into a white school in the deep south in the 1960s when she was only six years old.

-Persian American author, Jasmin Darznik, spoke at her book signing event at the John Stienbeck Center on the fifth floor of the library.
+Persian American author, Jasmin Darznik, spoke at her book signing event at the John Steinbeck Center on the fifth floor of the library.
 Darznik moved from Tehran to America when she was 5 years old.
 Her first is called, “Song of a Captive Bird” which is novel about a Persian poet.
 She plans on writing another book about San Francisco in the 1920s.

-After I left the book signing I saw the several books on display regarding “Bloody Sunday”, Black athletes protesting segregation, Thurgood Marshall and various other civil rights icons.
+After I left the book signing I saw the several books on display regarding “Bloody Sunday”, Black athletes protesting segregation, Justice Thurgood Marshall and various other civil rights icons.
 Lastly, I saw a gallery of silk poster displays of protests that occurred during the 1960s.
 Lovely to see a library that honors the legacy of MLK and civil rights activists so well.